ring-code/dbManager/README.md

   - View history table of added and deleted entries if the according tables have the necessary triggers
   - Disconnect from the database to set up a new connection

-  The GUI is written in german.
-It can be used for any MySQL database; however, input validation (StringInputValidation Class) for new or updated entries is based on data for persons.
-  Its impractical for databases with many tables as the user can only switch between tables and not search for them directly.

   Attention: The password/user data is not encrypted.
 Be cautious when using this for sensitive data!